shivan-s/shivan.xyz/content/posts/programming/my-git-cheatsheet/index.md

 ## Branches

-branches are importing to work on different features on the code.
+Branches are importing to work on different features on the code.
 A branch per feature.

 ```shell
 # creating a new branch called 'dev'